Basic Settings Descriptions for Radio Programming

 • It is the frequency published for a repeater.

-3. Transmit frequency - The frequency you use to transmit to the repeater or to another radio.
+2) Transmit Frequency- The frequency used to transmit to the repeater or to another radio.

-• This is the frequency the radio transmits on.
+• This is the frequency the radio transmits on when you press the PTT.

-• Usually this value is not published for a repeater.
+• Usually, this value is not published for a repeater.
 If it is, enter what you see in the publication exactly as you see it.
+If only a + or - is published, the programmer will enter the value for you.
+Watch for Offset Direction to match the published +(Plus) or -(Minus).

 • The transmit frequency is controlled by the Offset Frequency and the Offset Direction.
 See those sections for more explanation.
-If you are given a specific frequency, enter it in place of any value that appears in this field automatically.
+If you are given a specific frequency, enter it in place of any value that appears automatically in this field.

 • There are standards for the 2M, 440MHz and 6M bands that are already in the program.